How BIM has influenced building and façade design?

 It is important that architects and the design team generally can convey their vision or design intent to all necessary project stakeholders.
 Traditionally, this would have been done using presentations or sketches, or references to real-world items or natural elements.

-But in this new digital world, this is best achieved using a variety of geometric and parametric modeling tools which allow the creation of a digital representation of the physical and functional building shape, form, or surface that will define the façade.
+But in this new digital world, this is best achieved using a variety of geometric and parametric modelling tools which allow the creation of a digital representation of the physical and functional building shape, form, or surface that will define the façade.

 This streamlines the process of design and communicates complicated information accurately to everyone involved, allowing the joint work of architects, clients, builders, engineers, etc. to occur within a single intelligent and shared process, making it a critical workflow to increase efficiency and cross-discipline integration.